OpenDDS/OpenDDS/docs/building/cmake.rst

 ################################

 OpenDDS can be used with `CMake <https://cmake.org>`__\-based projects by using the :ghfile:`OpenDDS CMake config package <cmake>`.
-This package bridges the gap between the MPC build system used by OpenDDS and CMake-based projects by providing imported library targets and the ability to add IDL to a target using :cmake:func:`opendds_target_sources`.
+This package bridges the gap between the MPC build system used by OpenDDS and CMake-based projects by providing :ref:`imported library targets <cmake-libraries>` and the ability to add IDL to a target using :cmake:func:`opendds_target_sources`.

 ************
 Requirements